amejiarosario/amejiarosario.github.io/source/_drafts/2019-03-14-How-to-perform-Atomic-Operations-on-MongoDB.md

 In the above document, we have created a model, embedded document.
 We have produced a report from the purchase in the item_bought_by field.
 This single document will manage everything about the purchase and the stock.
 In this document, it will see whether the item that the customer orders are in the stock or not.
 The customer’s order processes through the item_available field.

-## Decreasing count on purchase
+## Decreasing count on a purchase

-In case of the availability, we will subtract the item_available field by 1.
+In the case of availability, we will subtract the `item_available` field by 1.
 After we complete that part, we will record the information of the customer, and, i.e., name and the purchase date, in the item_bought_by field.
-We will again look at another document where we will be using the findAndmodify statement to fulfill this purpose.
+We will again look at another document where we will be using the `findAndmodify` statement to fulfill this purpose.
-By using findAndmodify statement, the document will perform search and update activity simultaneously in the report.
+By using `findAndmodify` statement, the document will perform search and update activity simultaneously in the report.

 {% codeblock buying a product lang:js%}
 db.AtominMongoDB.findAndModify({